IRELAND 11 Days

 and a "mighty craic."

-4. Guy's Bar & Snug, one of the oldest bars in Clifden, this charming gastropub has cozy snugs and open fireplaces.
+4. Guy's Bar & Snug, one of the oldest bars in Clifden, this charming gastropub with cozy snugs and open fireplaces.

 • Overnight: Clifden